The Domain Name Management Guide

 You may have SSL certificates associated with some of your domain names.
 It becomes necessary to keep track of the expiry dates of the SSL certificates too.

-Do You have Bad Email Addresses in Your Domain Records?
+Check for Inaccessible Email Addresses in Your Domain Records

 The email addresses associated with your domain names are extremely important.
 If you are unable to receive emails to the registrant email address, you could lose control of your domain name.
 The Administrator email address is important because it is used to administer the domain account, reset your password and manage the DNS entries.
 The billing email address receives the domain renewal notices.